-The Paris Climate Agreement seeks to limit warming to 1.5°C. This looks to be a challenging target.
+The Paris Climate Agreement seeks to limit warming to 1.5°C. This looks to be a challenging target due to the need for unprecedented reductions in greenhouse gas emissions, rapid depletion of carbon budget (maximum amount of CO2 emissions that would result in limiting global warming to a given level), and various technological, economic, and political constraints.